Powerful-2/blog-preview-card-main/README.md

 - Semantic HTML5 markup
 - CSS custom properties
 - Flexbox
-- Mobile-first workflow (if you used this)
+- Mobile-first workflow
 - Google Fonts

 ### What I learned

-- I learned how to use a style guide to match a design's colors and fonts exactly.
+- I learned how to use a style guide to match a design's colours and fonts exactly.
-- I practiced using Flexbox to center the card on the page and align the author's name and avatar.
+- I practised using Flexbox to centre the card on the page and align the author's name and avatar.
 - I implemented hover states on the card's title to make it interactive.
 - I learned how to properly link a CSS file and a Google Font to my HTML document.